 Prescott has a quintessential old western town center and is a great place to see for a taste of the old west.
 The town square is picturesque and features Whiskey Row, a place where cowboys and outlaws once mingled together at the salons on this strip.
 Make sure to also visit the old courthouse and the Elks Theatre

-Only ten minutes from the town square is Watson Lake, my “happy place” and escape from the Phoenix desert.
-It’s a beautiful lake surrounded by large majestic boulders smoothed by erosion over thousands of years.
-It’s modestly beautiful, quiet, and serene – one of the nicest places to visit in Arizona.
+Only ten minutes from the town square is Watson Lake, a beautiful lake surrounded by large majestic boulders smoothed by erosion over thousands of years.
+It’s modestly beautiful, quiet, and serene.

-Located in the Sonoran Desert, Tucson is a two-hour drive south of Phoenix and a popular tourist destination – definitely one of the places to visit in Arizona.
+Located in the Sonoran Desert, Tucson is a two-hour drive south of Phoenix and a popular tourist destination.
 It’s much smaller and a bit cooler, so it’s a great escape for Phoenix locals as well.
 It is packed with great sites such as El Presidio Historic District, Old Tucson Studios, and the scenic Mount Lemmon Scenic Byway.

 The best places to visit in Tucson and surroundings